How to Manage Your Bankroll

 Picking the winners is obviously the most crucial part of sports betting.
 Those who can consistently predict the winners not only rake in the most cash, but undoubtedly have the most fun.

 Poker player Stu Ungar is a classic cautionary tale for all bettors.
-A brilliant gambler with an ability to read a poker table like few others in human history, Ungar incurred over $30 million in winnings, but he eventually lost it all.
-Many poker experts have called Ungar the most talented poker player to ever live, but it was his failure in bankroll management that prevented him from being the most successful poker player of all time.
+A brilliant gambler with an ability to read a poker table like few others in human history, Ungar incurred over $30 million in winnings, but eventually lost it all.
+Many poker experts have called Ungar the most talented poker player to ever live, but his failure to effectively manage his bankroll prevented him from being the most profitable poker player of all time.

 Where Do Sports Betting Money Management Strategies Come From?

-When you lay a bet against the spread, how different is that than purchasing a security on the stock market?
-When it comes to money management and allocation of capital, the answer is not much different.
+How different, really, is laying a carefully-researched bet than purchasing a security on the stock market?
+When it comes to money management and allocation of capital, the answer is not very different.
 You’re trying to come out a winner by manipulating a system to your financial benefit.